kodi-community-addons/skin.titan/README.md

 # skin.titan

-This skin is available in the official Kodi repository.
+This skin's stable version is available in the official Kodi repository.

-Installation instructions:
- 1. In Kodi, go to Settings --> Appearance --> Skin
- 2. Press the "Get more" button
- 3. Select Titan and hit install
- 4. Default installation now complete and you can sit back and enjoy :-)

 ## Beta version repository
 If you want to try out the latest features you can install my beta repository: